 There is hereby established an account within the general fund to be called the water and air protection program.
-The account shall consist of sums appropriated for water and air pollution control and waste monitoring programs and the state controller is hereby authorized and directed to draw his or her orders upon the general treasurer for the payment of such sums or such portions thereof as may be required from time to time upon receipt by him or her of properly authenticated vouchers.
-All amounts collected under the authority of this subdivision for the sewage disposal system program and fresh waters wetlands program will be deposited as general revenues and the amounts appropriated shall be used for the purposes of administering and operating the programs.
-The director shall submit to the house fiscal advisor and the senate fiscal advisor by January 15 of each year a detailed report on the amount of funds obtained from fines and fees and the uses made of such funds.
+The account shall consist of sums appropriated for water and air pollution control and waste-monitoring programs and the state controller is hereby authorized and directed to draw his or her orders upon the general treasurer for the payment of the sums, or portions thereof, as may be required, from time to time, upon receipt by him or her of properly authenticated vouchers.
+All amounts collected under the authority of this subdivision for the sewage-disposal-system program and freshwaters wetlands program will be deposited as general revenues and the amounts appropriated shall be used for the purposes of administering and operating the programs.
+The director shall submit to the house fiscal advisor and the senate fiscal advisor by January 15 of each year a detailed report on the amount of funds obtained from fines and fees and the uses made of the funds.